Ronitsabhaya75/hackuta-2025-n/.github/SETUP.md

   - Comments on PR with results
   - Includes placeholder Supabase env vars for build process
   - Runs automatically without approval

+### 5. Security Check (`security-check.yml`)
+- **Trigger**: PR to main, push to main, weekly schedule
+- **Purpose**: Scans for security vulnerabilities and performs code analysis
+- **Features**:
+  - npm audit for dependency vulnerabilities
+  - CodeQL analysis for code security issues
+  - Comments on PR with security findings
+  - Weekly scheduled scans

+### 6. Workflow Reporter (`workflow-reporter.yml`)
+- **Trigger**: When other workflows complete
+- **Purpose**: Provides consolidated reporting of all workflow results
+- **Features**:
+  - Creates/updates a status table in PR comments
+  - Shows status, duration, and links for each workflow
+  - Real-time updates as workflows complete

 ## Labels to Create